Selective licence application guidance notes

 Trust

 i.
-You are required to submit twp forms of ID for each of the persons listed in the application, ie. the Applicant; proposed Licence Holder and Property Manager, with your completed application form.
-You cannot use one form of identification for both name and address, for example, if you provide your driving licence as proof of your name you must provide another form of identification for your address, such as a recent utility bill.
+You are required to submit two forms of ID for the Applicant, proposed Licence Holder and Property Manager, with your completed application form.
+You cannot use one form of identification for both proof of name and address, for example, if you provide your driving licence as proof of your name you must provide another form of identification for your address, such as a recent utility bill.

-iii.
+ii.
 If applying for a licence online, you will be required to upload scanned copies of the documents.
-Please make sure they are in one of the following formats - pdf, jpg, png – and that they are clear and legible.
-If you do not have a way of uploading something online you can access the public libraries and One Stop Centres within Leeds where the staff will be able to assist you in scanning documents.
+Please make sure they are in one of the following formats - pdf, jpg, png - and that they are clear and legible.
+If you do not have a way of uploading something online you can access the public libraries and community hubs within Leeds where the staff will be able to assist you in scanning documents.

 Subject to specific exemptions that are laid out in law, all properties within an area designated for Selective Licensing are required to have a licence.
-Operating a property without a licence - or without having made an application for a licence within the required timescale - is an offence which could result in an unlimited fine or a civil penalty of up to £30,000.
-In addition, tenants may make a claim for a Rent Repayment Order against you.
+Operating a property without a licence - or without having made an application for a licence within the required timescale - is an offence which could result in a prosecution in the Magistrate’s Court (with an unlimited fine) or a civil penalty of up to £30,000.
+Once the provisions of the Renters’ Rights Act 2025 are in force, a civil penalty of up to £40,000 may be served.
+In addition, tenants may make a claim for a Rent Repayment Order against you and no section 21 notice may be given in relation to a shorthold tenancy of an unlicensed house so long as it remains so.

-If a landlord persisted in not applying for a licence and they commit two banning order offences, they could be banned from operating their business for a period of at least 12 months.
+If a landlord persisted in not applying for a licence, leading to multiple prosecutions and/or civil penalties for operating without a licence under s.95(1) Housing Act 2004, they could be banned from operating their business for a period of at least 12 months.

-The Selective Licensing designations for Beeston and Harehills take effect on 6 January 2020.
-In order to comply with the law, landlords and managing agents who rent out properties in these areas must have made a full application and paid the first part of the licence fee by 6 January 2020.
+The Selective Licensing designation for parts of East, South and West Leeds takes effect from 09 February 2026.
+In order to comply with the law, landlords and managing agents who rent out properties in the designated area must have made a full application and paid the first part of the licence fee by that date.

 If your property is already licensed under Part 2 of the Housing Act 2004 (mandatory HMO licensing) you do not need to apply for a Selective Licence.